Pistol Bags

 All right, that is obviously situated on the right-hand side.

-The bolt release vault open works well in the bolt is very easy, very fluid and actually releases quite quickly and well, and kind of shocked me how fast that bolt went forward and how easy it was to press that.
+The bolt release vault opens and works well.
+The bolt is very easy and fluid and releases quickly and well.
+It shocked me how fast that bolt went forward and how easy it was to press that.

 Charging Handle